 - Large wall map of the Netherlands is of course completely cool!

 - Microphone (or use a paper towel tube to make one)

-- When they are a bit older, you can grab paper and pencils to write scripts
+- When they are a bit older you can use paper and take pencils (from what age can they actually hold them well?) to write scripts

 What grows in the rain scrapbook